prestoalvarez/zk-pig/README.md

 From an architecture perspective, ZK-PIG connects to an Ethereum compatible EL full or archive node via JSON-RPC to fetch the necessary data.

-> **Note about Prover Inputs:** ZK proving engines operate in isolated & stateless environments without a direct access to a full blockchain node.
+> **Note about Prover Inputs:** ZK-EVM proving engines operate in isolated & stateless environments without a direct access to a full blockchain node.
 The **Prover Input** refer to the minimal EVM data required by such a ZK-EVM proving engine to effectively prove an EL block.
 For more information on prover inputs, you can refer to this [article](https://ethresear.ch/t/zk-evm-prover-input-standardization/21626).

 ## Installation